SatyamSarmah/License-Plate-Detection-And-Recognition/README.md

 # License-Plate-Detection-And-Recognition
-License Plate Detection using Opencv and pytesseract using opencv,imutils,and pytesseract I have written a code to detect a number plate .
+License Plate Detection using Opencv and pytesseract.
+Using opencv,imutils,and pytesseract I have written a code that can detect the letters written in a number plate.
+.